-“We’ve repeatedly expressed concerns to government officials and federal lawmakers about possible damage to motorcycle and ATV engines caused by the inadvertent use of E15, which is now becoming available at gas stations,” says Wayne Allard, AMA vice president for government relations.
+“We’ve repeatedly expressed concerns to government officials and federal lawmakers about damage to motorcycle and ATV fuel systems and engines caused by the inadvertent use of E15, which is now becoming more readily available at gas stations,” says Wayne Allard, AMA vice president for government relations.

-Preventing these inadvertent misfuelings has been one of the AMA’s main concerns, because motorcycles and ATVs on the road and trail in the U.S. today are not designed to run on ethanol blends higher than 10 percent, and many older machines favored by vintage enthusiasts have problems with any ethanol in the fuel.
+Preventing these inadvertent misfuelings has been one of the AMA’s main concerns, because a vast majority of motorcycles and ATVs on the road and trail in the United States today are not designed to run on ethanol blends higher than 10 percent.
+And many older machines favored by vintage motorcycle enthusiasts have problems with any ethanol in the fuel.

-Access to safe fuels for motorcycles remains an AMA priority, and we continue to be a watchdog for not only our members, but all motorcyclists and ATV riders, on this issue.
+Access to safe fuels for motorcycles remains an AMA priority, and we continue to be a watchdog for our members and for all motorcyclists and ATV riders, on this issue.

 Learn more: Intermediate-Level Ethanol Blends Engine Durability Study